This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 How Long to Cook Them

 If the herb and parmesan flavor is not your thing, you can omit them, and simply use salt and pepper.
-You could also season the broccoli to taste with homemade seasonings or spice blends from the store like Cajun Seasoning, ranch seasoning or Old Bay.

 This recipe would also be delicious paired with: